cloneartist/ChatUI/README.md

-# chatui
+# Chatui

-A new Flutter project.
+A Simple Chat App UI Made using flutter.